David Harewood: Career

-Harewood began acting in 1990 and has appeared in The Hawk, Great Moments in Aviation, Harnessing Peacocks, Mad Dogs and Englishmen, Blood Diamond, The Merchant of Venice and Strings.
+Harewood began acting in 1990 and has appeared in films such as The Hawk, Great Moments in Aviation, Harnessing Peacocks, Mad Dogs and Englishmen, Blood Diamond, The Merchant of Venice and Strings.
 He is known for his television appearances on Ballykissangel, The Vice and Fat Friends.
 He played Don Coleman in Hustle (Series 7 The Fall of Railton FC (2011)).
 In 1997, he was the first black actor to play Othello at the National Theatre in London.

 In 2008, he played Major Simon Brooks in The Palace; he also appeared (that December) on Celebrity Mastermind, with specialist subject Philip Pullman's His Dark Materials.
 He appeared in the BBC film adaptation of the Philip Pullman novels The Ruby in the Smoke and The Shadow in the North, both of which are titles from the Sally Lockhart Mysteries.

 In 2009, Harewood appeared in the BBC single drama Mrs Mandela, playing Nelson Mandela.
 He played Brother Tuck in the third series of Robin Hood.
 He appeared in the Doctor Who story "The End of Time".
 He played Martin Luther King Jr. in the premiere of The Mountaintop, written by American playwright Katori Hall, directed by James Dacre, which opened at Theatre503 in London on 9 June 2009.

 Harewood next appeared in two episodes of Chris Ryan's Strike Back as Colonel Tshuma.
 From June to September 2010, he played Theseus in the premiere of Moira Buffini's play Welcome to Thebes at the National Theatre in London.
 He played Martin Viner in an episode of New Tricks.
 He narrated Welcome to Lagos, a BBC documentary about Lagos, Nigeria.
 He also starred in British independent film The Hot Potato, the film also starred Ray Winstone, Colm Meaney and Jack Huston.
 He played Frankenstein's monster in the TV live event Frankenstein's Wedding.